Greg's Blog

 Why would we ask God for wisdom?
 Because trouble, hardship, and difficulty can come into our lives as a result of our disobedience to Him.

 Jonah faced many troubles as a result of his sin.
 In fact, when he disobeyed, God caused a great fish to swallow him.
-After he was in that fish’s belly for a period of time, he cried out to the Lord and said, “When my soul fainted within me, I remembered the Lord; and my prayer went up to You, into Your holy temple” (Jonah 2:7 NKJV).
+After he was in that fish’s belly for a period of time, he cried out to the Lord and said, “When my soul fainted within me, I remembered the Lord; And my prayer went up to You, Into Your holy temple” (Jonah 2:7 NKJV).

 If Jonah had failed to repent, he might not have survived to experience the forgiveness of God and the restoration to a life of usefulness.
 So by praying, he came to his senses and learned the lesson God was trying to teach him.
 Thus, he was delivered.